nettitude/defensive-scripts/Splunk-Queries.md

 ## Usage Notes

-* These are the bulk of the queries demonstrated during the talk, we will be periodically updating the list as we play with new detections and hope/aim to build up a reasonable repository for people to play with.
+* These are the bulk of the queries demonstrated during our different talks, we will be periodically updating the list as we play with new detections and hope/aim to build up a reasonable repository for people to play with.

 * These queries were developed in our lab environment, be sure to modify where required, such as the index, sourcetype and source/destionation IPs.

+## Kerberos

 ### Kerberoasting Query
 `index=main earliest=-25h sourcetype=WinEventLog:Security EventCode=4769 (Ticket_Encryption_Type = 0x17 AND Account_Name != "*$*") | stats count by Account_Name | sort - count`